 Lynn Koerbel and Bob Stahl ran the Practicum in Mindfulness Based Stress Reduction (MBSR) held in Norwood, Massachusetts, USA that I attended in January/February 2013.
 A terrific course that provided opportunity for those training to be MBSR instructors to experience the process from the inside.
 Lynn also was my MBSR supervisor – to meet the certification requirements.

-Florence Meleo-Meyer, and Camilla Sköld facilitated the Teachers Development Intensive at Götzis, Austria, August 2013.
+Florence Meleo-Meyer, and Camilla Sköld facilitated the Teachers Development Intensive at Götzis, Austria, August 2013 as part of the Mindfulness Based Stress Reduction, University of Massachusetts instructor training program.
 They are both great examples of how to embody the principles of Mindfulness in their teaching – patient, warm and compassionate – yet clear and strong when needed.
 A spacious approach to facilitation.

 Steve Armstrong has been a regular meditation teacher coming to Perth from Hawaii and being an early initiator of the Perth Insight Meditation Group.
-His latest, exquisitely precise 9-day retreat in December 2016 had as its focus developing awareness of awareness itself as the meditation object.
+His exquisitely precise 9-day retreat in December 2016 had as its focus developing awareness of awareness itself as the meditation object.
 A carefully held retreat with clear meditation instruction and evening dharma talks was a great end to the year.
+His meditation instructions are still a useful reminder on working skilfully with this human mind.

 In April 2012 and again March 2014 I attended wonderful 7-day silent retreats in NSW at Cine Sera led by the Batchelors.
 Martine Batchelor brings a beautiful compassionate presence together with the wisdom from her years of meditation experience.
 Stephen Batchelor is the epitome of the scholar coupled with years of meditation experience.
 Talks available.

 Patrick Kearney is a lay teacher with extensive training in insight meditation and Zen Buddhism.
-He is an annual teacher in Western Australia for the Perth Insight Meditation Group and I had the pleasure of joining for a weekend retreat in July 2016 and 2017.
+He is a regular teacher in Western Australia for the Perth Insight Meditation Group and I had the pleasure of joining for a weekend retreat in July 2016 and 2017 before sitting his 9-day retreat in 2022.
 He has a welcome clarity and warmth in his approach to teaching.

-Kamala Masters is a lay teacher in the Theravadan tradition who fortunately travels to teach and came to Australia in December 2015 to lead a 9-day silent retreat for the Perth Insight Meditation Group (I joined them for the first weekend).
+Kamala Masters is a lay teacher in the Theravadan tradition who fortunately travels to teach and comes to Perth regularly.
+I participated in her 9-day silent retreat in December 2017 (organised by the Perth Insight Meditation Group) and a weekend retreat in December 2015.
 A history of intense practice together with understanding of the challenges of modern living make Kamala’s teaching very applied.
+She teaches with rigour and compassion.

 Ouyporn Khuankaew – an amazing facilitator, meditation teacher and human being.